-Examination of trends in catch, catch rate and effort
+Examination of trends in catch, catch rate effort

-Examining overall catch, catch rates and effort levels provides a simple indicator of effort creep.
-These values were estimated within and outside PNA EEZs (where PNA are PNA Parties + Tokelau) using aggregate (1°x1°) raised logsheet data, summarised by approximate EEZ/high seas area for the WCPFC Convention Area within the latitudinal range 20°N-20°S. Effort and catch within archipelagic waters are included within estimates due to the nature of the aggregate data used.
-Trends are examined over the last 10 years (2007-2016).
-Recent trends are summarised by taking ratios between average effort, CPUE, and catch in 2015-16 and 2013-14.
+Examining trends in overall catch, catch rates and effort levels provides a simple indicator of effort creep.
+These values were estimated within and outside PNA EEZs (where for the purposes of this paper, PNA refers to PNA Parties + Tokelau) using aggregate $(1^{\circ}x1^{\circ})$ raised logsheet data, summarised by approximate EEZ/high seas area for the WCPFC Convention Area within the latitudinal range $20^{\circ}N-20^{\circ}S$.
+Effort and catch within archipelagic waters were included within estimates due to the nature of the aggregate data used.
+Trends are examined over the last 10 years (2008-2017).
+Recent trends are summarised by taking ratios between average effort, CPUE, and catch in 2016-17 and 2014-15.